Michael Swanwick: Nonfiction writing

 Swanwick has written about the field as well.
 He published two long essays on the state of the science fiction ("The User's Guide to the Postmoderns", 1986) and fantasy ("In the Tradition...", 1994), the former of which was controversial for its categorization of new SF writers into "cyberpunk" and "literary humanist" camps.
 Both essays were collected together in The Postmodern Archipelago 1997.
 A book-length interview with Gardner Dozois, Being Gardner Dozois, was published in 2001.
 He is a prolific contributor to the New York Review of Science Fiction.
 Swanwick wrote a monograph on James Branch Cabell, What Can Be Saved From the Wreckage?, which was published in 2007 with a preface by Barry Humphries, and a short literary biography of Hope Mirrlees, Hope-in-the-Mist, which was published in 2009.

 Television and film

 Swanwick's short stories "Ice Age" and "The Very Pulse of the Machine" from Tales of Old Earth were adapted for the Netflix series Love, Death + Robots (2019) for its first and third seasons respectively.

 Personal life

-Swanwick thanks his wife, Marianne C. Porter, in all his books, referring to her as "the M. C. Porter Endowment for the Arts".
+Swanwick thanks his wife, Marianne C. Porter, in many of his books, referring to her as "the M. C. Porter Endowment for the Arts".

 He was a friend of Gardner Dozois and Susan Caspar for many years.
 From this friendship grew Being Gardner Dozois and several collaborations, including the novel City Under the Stars.